IraAngeles-IBM/docker101/lab2/step1.md

     cd myapp
     ```

 1. Download `app.py` python code from [GitHub repository](https://github.com/IraAngeles-IBM/docker101/tree/master/files).
-The files must be saved in the directory created above.
+The files must be saved in the directory previously created.
+There's no need to install python and this is where you can experience running a python program without installing it in your system.

     ```py
     from flask import Flask